hacksu/JupyterNotebooks-and-Anacoda/README.md

 Sometimes you might want to share your findings with others.
 You could share the raw notebook file, but then whoever you share it would have to have some way to view it.
 This may involve installing Jupyter Notebooks on their own computer, and for someone who may not be as technically inclined as yourself this might be a lot.
 Instead, you can upload your Notebook file to Github, and past the link leading to it into another website called NBViewer.
 This website generates another link that displays the Notebook file in the Github repo nicely, and can be shared and accessed by anyone with an internet browser.

-Once you have uploaded the notebook file to Github, paste the link to the file in Github into the form on this website: https://nbviewer.org/ and click the "Go!" button.
+Once you have uploaded the notebook file to Github, paste the link to the file in Github into the form on [this](https://nbviewer.org/) website and click the "Go!" button.
 The next page is the URL to your Notebook, rendered with NBViewer.

 ## Closing a Notebook file and stopping environment